 Fisher, Clear Creek, Riding Mountain Aspen Parkland Natural Area, Manitoba (Photo by NCC)

-The fisher is a solitary, wide-ranging mammal native to Ontario.
+The fisher is a solitary, wide-ranging mammal.
 A member of the weasel family, the fisher lives in coniferous habitats across much of Canada and the northern U.S.

 Fishers prefer mature forests with access to water, and avoid open areas.
 Primarily nocturnal, the fisher usually spends its days sleeping in hollow trees or logs, but it will occasionally venture out in daylight.